 They reduce symptoms.
 Digestive enzymes can reduce bloating, gas, constipation, and diarrhea – some of the most uncomfortable SIBO symptoms there are.

 They can help expand your diet.
-Many people find digestive enzymes expand their list of “safe foods” and that they can even incorporate more FODMAPs thanks to added digestive enzymes.
+Many people find using digestive enzymes expands their list of “safe foods” and that they can even incorporate more FODMAPs thanks to added digestive enzymes.
 Check out Dr. Mark Pimentel on Fiber, The Low-FODMAP Diet, and What To Eat During SIBO Treatment.

 They improve nutrient absorption.
 Whether you’re struggling with weight gain OR loss as a result of SIBO, digestive enzymes can boost nutrient absorption, helping to naturally balance your weight.